laurieroy/rails-overtime/README.md

 * Use Warden to mimic signing in for feature test
 * Skip registration in Devise
 * Use the administrate gem for an admin dashboard
+* Use Single-Table Inheritance pattern (STI) for admin, employee as types of user
 * Use the pundit gem for permissions
 * Send text using Twilio API
 * == outputs raw